emissary-ingress/emissary/docs/topics/install/help/dns-name-post.md

 # Edgectl Install: Couldn't access the EdgeStack.me service

-The installer could not access the EdgeStack.me service to acquire a DNS name for your cluster's load balancer.
+The installer could not access the EdgeStack.me service to acquire a DNS name for your Kubernetes cluster's load balancer.

 ## What's next?